 - Synopsis of Distance Education at Contra Costa College

-- D2L Quick Start Guide for students (8 minutes) — engaging and informative video created by Megan Kinney at CCC that introduces the basics about navigating D2L — many instructors include the link in their D2L courses as a helpful tutorial for their students:
+- Student Canvas Overview Video (7 minutes informative video that introduces the basics about navigating CANVAS— many instructors include the link in their CANVAS courses as a helpful tutorial for their students.)

-- Check for FLEX workshops under Faculty & Staff/ Professional Development – A variety of D2L workshops and drop-in labs are offered for FLEX credit —
+- Check for FLEX workshops under Faculty & Staff/ Professional Development – A variety of CANVAS workshops and drop-in labs are offered for FLEX credit.

 Other resources :